gonextnode/strive-module2-day2/README.md

 # Project - Artist News

-> First bootstrap5 project used to wet our feet using bootstraps standard components, no major frontend framework implemented, just a simple bootstrap one pager.
+> Our first Bootstrap5 project used to wet our feet using bootstraps standard components, no major frontend framework implemented, just a simple bootstrap one pager.

 ![screenshot](./module2-day2-netlify-app.png)